bradwright/django-static-management/README.markdown

     STATIC_MANAGEMENT_SCRIPT_SRC = '<script type="text/javascript" charset="utf-8" src="%s"></script>\n'

+### File versioning

+In order to help meet [performance recommendations](http://developer.yahoo.net/blog/archives/2007/05/high_performanc_2.html) which encourage the use of `Expires:` headers, static management supports versioning files.

+To use, simply define a dictionary that maps relative filenames to versioned filenames:

+    STATIC_MANAGEMENT_VERSIONS = {
+        'js/main.js': 'js/main.12345.js'
+    }

+#### Version class

+Specify the type of file versioning with a setting like:

+    STATIC_MANAGEMENT_VERSIONER = 'static_management.versioners.SHA1Sum'

+The following pre-rolled versioners are included:

+* `SHA1Sum` - Calculates the SHA1 sum of a file's contents and uses the first 8 characters for the version
+* `MD5Sum` - Same as `SHA1Sum` but using the MD5 algorithm instead
+* `FileTimestamp` - Uses the UNIX time representation of the file modification time to generate a version

+Custom versioners are simple callables that take a single filename argument.

 ### Management commands

 The following command will generate all the files as per your settings: